LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 ### Versioning of Parameter Files

 All parameter files must specify a version to enable mapping.
 This versioning is used to allow code to verify that a compatible version of the parameters is being used.
 If the parameter version is incompatible, the software will output an error message with further instructions on where to find guidance on input parameter mapping to the latest version.
 Refer to `input_mapper_v1.py` for a template file and discussion document on input parameter mapping from V1.0 to V2.0.
-Refer to [ParameterMigrationGuide](ParameterMigrationGuide.md) for instructions on how to migrate parameters from v2.x.x to V3.0.
+Refer to [ParameterMigrationGuide](ParameterMigrationGuide.md) for instructions on how to migrate parameters from v2.x.x to V3.0 and from V3.0 to V4.0.
 Reverse compatibility mapping only exists for minor parameter versions within the same major LDAR-Sim version (For example LDAR_Sim version 3.0 is not compatible with version 2.x.x parameters).

 ### Notes for Developers